EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 - followup from the previous point: ability to translate the UI to any foreign language without dealing with the code

-The plugin manifest provides a special location for the labels: it's the "labels" hash with the label key as the field name and the label text as a value.
+The plugin definition provides a special location for the labels: it's the "labels" hash with the label key as the field name and the label text as a value.
 We need the labels for the sort orders and one more label to add the text before the dropdown, so the "labels" hash might look like:

 	plugin.labels = {
 		"sortOrderSelection": "Sorting order:",